Different Types of Microphones – Everything You Need to Know

 What are Microphones and How do they Work?

-The Three Main Types of Microphones used in Music
+The Three Main Types of Microphones Used in Music

-There’s no one-size-fits all microphone type.
 Certain types of mics work better depending on the sound sources being captured.
 Ambient sound is also a factor in selection.
 Choosing the right microphone type for different situations will give you better results.

 Dynamic Microphones

-Dynamic MicIf you’re looking for something reliable and versatile, then start with dynamic mics.
+If you’re looking for something reliable and versatile, then start with dynamic mics.

-Dynamic mics capture sound at high sound pressure levels.
-This is because of their moving coil magnetic diaphragm design.
+A dynamic microphone can capture sound at high sound pressure levels.
+This is due to their moving coil magnetic diaphragm design.
+This type of microphone is less sensitive but they capture loud sound sources without unwanted distortion or damage.

-You can use dynamic microphones on loud sound sources like bass and guitar amplifiers.
-Even drum kits can be captured without worrying about unwanted distortion or damage.
-With the right amount of gain, dynamic mics also work well in quieter settings.
+With the right amount of gain, the best dynamic mics can also work well in quieter settings.
 Compared to a condenser microphone, they are also great at recording vocals that are more on the aggressive side.

 Condenser Microphones

-Condenser MicCondenser mics have a thin conductive diaphragm that sits close to a metal backplate.
+Condenser mics have a thin conductive diaphragm that sits close to a metal backplate.
 This configuration works like a capacitor wherein sound pressure vibrates the diaphragm.
 This changes the capacitance to convert sound waves into an electrical signal.

-Note that this method of sound capture requires power. so you’ll need a mixer or direct box with phantom power (except in cases where batteries are used).
-Whatever instrument you are trying to record, condenser mics will get the job done so long as the sound pressure levels aren’t too high.
+Whatever instrument you are trying to record, the best condenser mics will get the job done so long as the sound pressure levels aren’t too high.
 Remember to handle them with care as they are not as sturdy as dynamic mics.

 Ribbon Microphones

-Ribbon MicRibbon Microphones were very popular in the radio industry.
+Ribbon microphones were very popular in the radio industry.
 The light metal element used in ribbon microphones allows them to pick up both the velocity and displacement of the air.
 This allows for improved sensitivity to higher frequencies without harshness.
 Ribbon mics sound detailed despite the warmer sound signature.

 We recommend the Royer R-121 Ribbon Microphone.